PingOne Advanced Identity Cloud

 • You cannot delete the latest version of a secret if the previous version is disabled.

-Secret versions are an important feature of key rotation; refer to Rotate keys in mapped ESV secrets.
+Secret versions are an important feature of key rotation.
+Learn more in Rotate keys in mapped ESV secrets.

 Encoding format